 D = "Destination Trail" of

-special interest, due to length and features; worth a drive (most include Neighborhood Trail characteristics).
+special interest, due to length and other features; worth a drive (most include Neighborhood Trail characteristics).

-N = "Neighborhood Trail" serving a community for recreation, and to link homes, schools, parks, business, and shopping.
+N = "Neighborhood Trail" serving a community for recreation and commuting, linking homes, schools, parks, business, and shopping.

 Are you a Central Florida visitor looking for a more "real" experience?
 Are you a local resident looking for a fun outdoor activity?
 Bicycle riding is a great way to see Orlando and its surrounding areas.
 See our Locator Map to find bike trails near you.
 All are opportunities for year-round recreation and fitness, as well as providing a transportation alternative to auto driving.

 See More Information for safety tips, state regulations, and links to more cycling resources.
 Remember...
 Florida Law requires bicycle riders under 16 years old to wear helmets.
 With more trail miles in the works, we update our reports regularly, so please check back often!

 We acknowledge other cities rank as more overall pedestrian- and bike-friendly due to planning for designated bike lanes and the like, and we also sadly acknowledge that Florida ranks highest for biking fatalities.
 This is a challenge to Orlando and the surrounding communities to continue their efforts and invest in biking and walking options for both safety and health.